jitsi/handbook/docs/dev-guide/contributing.md

 # 📥 Reporting Issues and Asking Questions

-- We prefer issues to be discussed first in the [community forum](https://community.jitsi.org/) and when confirmed, then an issue can be opened in the [issue tracker](https://github.com/jitsi/jitsi-meet/issues).
+- We prefer issues to be discussed first in the [community forum](https://community.jitsi.org/) and when confirmed, then an issue can be opened in the issue tracker of the appropriate project on GitHub.

 - Feel free to report ***any bugs, ask for new features or anything else*** you need help with.
 When opening an issue, please provide as much information as possible.